-- Visually inspect the prover, including electrical fittings, pressure-retaining fittings and shaft seals. - Check that all covers and guards are in place and undamaged, and that all warning stickers are intact and legible. - Run a clean rag coated with a small amount of Petro GoneTM or equivalent solvent across the main two guide rods and flag rod, making sure to remove all grease, dirt or other debris from the rods.
-On the flag rod, run a clean rag coated with a small amount of MagnaLube® G or equivalent. - · While cleaning the rods, inspect the rods and flags for any signs of wear or damage. - Visually inspect all electrical cables for signs of wear or damage.
-Inspect cable track for damage or wear, keeping an eye out for any brittle pieces or cracks.
+- Visually inspect the prover, including electrical fittings, pressure-retaining fittings, and shaft seals - Check all covers and guards are in place and undamaged, and that all warning stickers are legible. - Run a clean rag coated with a small amount of Petro Gone[TM] or equivalent degreasing solvent across the flag rod and guide rails, making sure to remove all grease, dirt, or other debris.
+After thoroughly cleaning, use a clean rag coated with a small amount of non-lithium lubricant, coating the flag rod and rails. - While cleaning, inspect the rod and flags for any signs of wear or damage. - Visually inspect all electrical cables for signs of wear or damage.
+Inspect cable track for damage or wear, keeping an eye out for any brittle pieces or cracks. - Check to ensure safety wire on the magnet sled is in place and not broken. - Clean ball screws with Meter Engineers Petro Gone[TM] or equivalent degreasing solvent.
+Reapply Magnalube® or equivalent grease to the entirety of both ball screws. - Check cam rollers for excessive wear or visual failure. - Inspect urethane bumpers for excessive wear. - Inspect all torque seal points to ensure tightened hardware. - Make sure all electrical connections in the control box are tight. - Verify the prover mounting bolts, studs and nuts, and all cover screws are tight. - Ensure all electrical fittings are tight, and that the mounting bolts for the enclosures are secure. - Replace any damaged or excessively worn parts. - If loose hardware is found, ensure proper drive cabinet alignment, then retighten hardware.